nickyg-42/NumRecognition/README.md

 # NumRecognition
 Convolutional Neural Network proof of concept for practice.
 Trained on MNIST dataset and recognizes handdrawn digits 0-9.
-Currently relies completely on Keras, but I plan to code the network from scratch.
+Currently relies completely on tensorflow libraries, but I plan to independantly create one from scratch in the future.

 # Run:
 * Download and run the executable (Windows only)